mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 `ScaleDate`, then we _know_ `a` has to be `Date`.
 If we match on `NInt`, we know that `a` _has_ to be `Int`.

-For the sake of this example, we're going to be implementing a simpler version in purescript and in javascript: a function that takes a scale type and a list of points prints the bounds.
+For the sake of this example, we're going to be implementing a simpler function in purescript and in javascript: a function that takes a scale type and a list of points prints the bounds.
 In Haskell, this looks like: